emirxmertoglu/v-book/README.md

 # v-book
-A web app where you can view the top 100 classical books I use Vue.Js & Vue Router & Json-Server with this project
+A web app where you can view the top 100 classical books.
+I use Vue.Js & Vue Router & Json-Server with this project

 ## Project setup